GeorgeHernandez/GeorgeHernandez/CSE/Markdown.md

 A reference-style link has 2 parts:

-- The URL is refrenced by an ID that is specified anywhere on the page but often at the end of the document.
+- The URL is referenced by an ID that is specified anywhere on the page but often at the end of the document.
 E.g.
   - `[1]:  https://example.com/1`
   - `[2]: <https://example.com/2>`
   - `[3]:  https://example.com/3 "tooltip"`